pcace/weighted-straight-skeleton/README.md

 Note: Tested with emscripten version 3.1.16

 1. Clone this repository.
-2. Run `npm i` to install dependencies.
+2. Run `pnpm install` to install dependencies.
 3. Optionally, rebuild the Wasm module:
    1. Install [Emscripten](https://emscripten.org/docs/getting_started/downloads.html) and make sure that it's in your PATH.
    2. `cd src/core`, then `sh ./install_libraries.sh` to download and unpack all dependencies.
    3. `mkdir build && cd build` to create a build directory.
    4. `emcmake cmake ..` to generate the build files.
    5. `emmake make` to build the Wasm module.
 Rerun this whenever your .cpp files change.
-4. Run `npm run build` to build the library or `npm run dev` to start a development server that watches for changes.
+4. Run `pnpm run build` to build the library or `pnpm run dev` to start a development server that watches for changes.

 ## References